parthivrmenon/aws_saa/06_ebs.md

 - **Data Lifecycle Manager** policies can be used to automate AMI creation and cleanup.

 ## EC2 Instance Store
-is a high performance hardware disk (no network latency) they are ephemeral, lost if EC2 is stopped good for buffer/cache/scratch data/temporary content risk of data loss if underlying hardware fails backups and replication is recommended
+is a high performance direct-attached hardware disk (no network latency)

+they are ephemeral, lost if EC2 is stopped good for buffer/cache/scratch data/temporary content

+risk of data loss if underlying hardware fails backups and replication is recommended